oroinc/orocommerce/src/Oro/Bundle/ProductBundle/Resources/doc/api/product.md

 #### 6. Specify variants (for configurable products only)

-When adding a new configurable product you can the variants of that product.
+When adding a new configurable product you can specify the variants of that product.
 To be able to specify variants of a product first you have to add a configurable attribute for product entity and create the simple products that will be the variants of the configurable product.
 After these steps you can specify variants for a new configurable product.
 Example: